How Quickly Does Viagra Work, and How Long Does it Last?

 How does Viagra work?

-The active ingredient in Viagra is sildenafil which works by increasing blood flow to the penis to make it easier to get erections.
-It doesn’t cause erections directly, so you still have to be aroused for Viagra to work, just like if you didn’t need Viagra.
+The active ingredient in Viagra is sildenafil.
+Sildenafil is part of a group of medicines called phosphodiesterase-5 inhibitors (PDE5) which work by increasing the blood flow to the penis, making it easier to get an erection.
+Still, Viagra doesn’t cause erections directly, you must be sexually aroused for it to work.

-• there’s a chemical called PDE5 that helps blood vessels around the penis tighten which stops extra blood entering the penis when it’s not needed
+• a chemical called PDE5 helps blood vessels around the penis tighten, which stops extra blood entering the penis when it’s not needed

 • when you have erectile dysfunction, you don’t need as much PDE5 in the penis because it stops enough blood flowing in for you to get a proper erection

-• Viagra makes the effect of PDE5 less strong for about 4-6 hours, so blood flows into your penis more easily than normal, making erections easier to get and keep
+• Viagra makes the effect of PDE5 less strong for about 4 to 6 hours, so blood flows into your penis more easily than normal, making erections easier to get and keep

 • this is why medications like Viagra are called PDE5-inhibitors